Begin with a commitment to workers’ compensation, then ask if it is adequately funded

 Who pays?

-- Injured workers pay into the system through their lost opportunities, loss of enjoyment of life and lost wages (compensation benefits are based on 85% of take home pay; injured workers lose their EI and CPP contributions and any health care benefits from their workplace).
-It is for this reason that Meredith decided employers alone should fund the system.
-Meredith also pointed that workers would not be able to pass the cost of payments into the system, whereas employers could and undoubtedly would.
+Injured workers pay into the system through their lost opportunities, loss of enjoyment of life and lost wages.
+Compensation benefits are based on 85% of take home pay; injured workers lose their EI and CPP contributions and any health care benefits from their workplace.

-- Employers share responsibility, under collective liability, for fully funding compensation costs.
-They pay into a fund administered by a public agency, the WCB/WSIB.
-Employer assessments (rates) are based on their classification (industry grouping), payroll and the cost of claims for injuries at their workplace.
+Employers share responsibility, under collective liability, for fully funding compensation costs.
+They pay into a fund administered by the WSIB, a public agency.
+Employer assessments (premium rates) are based on their classification (industry grouping), payroll and the cost of claims for injuries at their workplace.
 Employers’ risks and costs are spread across those in the same sector who are covered under the Act (currently approximately only 72%).
-Like any other “cost of doing business”, this expense can be passed along to customers through pricing of goods or services and to workers through lower wages.
+Like any other “cost of doing business”, this expense can be passed along to customers through prices and to workers through wages.

 Cost-shifting through cutting benefits or keeping employers’ rates artificially low is done at the expense of injured workers, their families and Ontario taxpayers.